marano/blog/_posts/2014-12-05-ruby-gc-tuning-parameters.markdown

 ## Ruby GC recap

 "Everything in Ruby is an object" - You probably already heard this statement.
 So, a running Ruby program is made up of objects.
 Thousands of them.
-Thanks to the **G**arbage **C**ollector we don't have to manage memory allocation manually.
+Thanks to the **G**arbage **C**ollector you don't have to manage memory allocation manually.

 Each major release of Ruby has included improvements to the garbage collector, most of them about speed.
-This because for the GC to do its work it needs to pause the program execution while it's running.
+This because for the GC to do its work it needs to pause the program execution while it is running.

-Since the birth of Ruby it's garbage collector is based on Mark & Sweep algorithm, which is made up of two phases (Effective Ruby, 2014):
+Since the birth of Ruby its garbage collector is based on Mark & Sweep algorithm, which is made up of two phases (Effective Ruby, 2014):

-1. Traverse the object graph.
+1. Traverse the object graph (the Ruby heap).
 Objects that are still reachable from your code are considered alive and subsequently **marked**.
 2. Next, any objects that were not marked in the first phase are considered garbage and *swept* away, releasing memory back to Ruby and possibly to the operating system.

-This is a high level and simple view of the Mark & Sweep process.

 Now, can you imagine how expensive is to traverse the object graph of a running program with thousands and thousands of objects?
 That's why the team behind this complex piece of software engineering concentrates so much efforts seeking